Bit-Quill/opensearch-project-sql/docs/user/ppl/functions/datetime.rst

 Description
 >>>>>>>>>>>

-Usage: adddate(date, INTERVAL expr unit)/ adddate(date, expr) adds the time interval of second argument to date; adddate(date, days) adds the second argument as integer number of days to date.
+Usage: adddate(date, INTERVAL expr unit) / adddate(date, days) adds the interval of second argument to date; adddate(date, days) adds the second argument as integer number of days to date.
 If first argument is TIME, today's date is used; if first argument is DATE, time at midnight is used.

 Argument type: DATE/DATETIME/TIMESTAMP/TIME, INTERVAL/LONG